CLOSE X

 Dawn in Georgia’s Lowcountry

 In fact, many people taking the drive down I-95 to Florida don’t realize what they’ve passed by.
-They cross into Georgia, perhaps making a stop in Savannah, and then set their sights on the Florida State Line, a bit over 100 miles to the south.
+They cross into Georgia, perhaps making a stop in Savannah, and then set their sights on the Florida State Line.
+It’s only a bit over 100 miles to the south.

-What they miss along the way, however, are a group of small Atlantic-coast islands clinging to the marshland of the Lowcountry, Georgia’s Golden Isles.
+What they miss along the way, however, are a group of beautiful small Atlantic-coast islands.
+Clinging to the marshland of the Lowcountry, they are Georgia’s Golden Isles.

-Only about a 15-mile drive off the Interstate, they’re easily reached on a drive across pristine stretches of marshland that’s punctuated by small islands known as hammocks, which create both a beautiful landscape and the appearance of a continuous stretch of land reaching out to the barrier islands.
+Only about a 15-mile drive off the Interstate, you can reach them easily on a drive across pristine stretches of marshland.
+Along the was you’ll cut across small islands known as hammocks, which create a beautiful landscape.
+It also creates the appearance of a continuous stretch of land reaching out to the barrier islands.

 A Quartet of Islands on the Georgian Coast